Learning without Forgetting for Vision-Language Models: Experiment

-\textbf{Results:} We compare the aforementioned measures on CIFAR100 B0 Inc10.
-Apart from compared methods in Section~\ref{sec:benchmark}, we also report a variation of \mame, namely \mame$^\dagger$.
-The only difference lies in the design of the projection, where \mame$^\dagger$ uses a {\em residual} format $P_i(\z)=\sum_{m=1}^b \left(P_i^m \left(\z\right) + \z\right)$ as the output (same for $P_t$).
 To investigate the ZS performance as model updates, we show the accuracy on unseen classes $\mathcal{A}_\text{U}$ along incremental stages in Figure~\ref{figure:zs-a}, where ZS-CLIP shows the best performance.
-Due to the incorporation of pre-trained information into the projected features, \mame$^\dagger$ maintains competitive ZS performance.
+Correspondingly, due to the incorporation of pre-trained information (\ie, $\z$ and $\w$) into the projected features, \mame$^\dagger$ maintains competitive ZS performance.
+It indicates that reflecting pre-trained information helps to maintain generalizability.
 Conversely, other methods experience a decline in ZS performance as their focus shifts to downstream tasks.
 We observe a similar trend in Figure~\ref{figure:zs-b}, where \mame$^\dagger$ achieves a LAION score similar to that of ZS-CLIP.
 Lastly, we report $\mathcal{A}_\text{S},\mathcal{A}_\text{U}, \mathcal{A}_\text{HM}$ in the last incremental stage in Figure~\ref{figure:zs-c}.
 We can infer a {\em trade-off} between the adaptivity on downstream tasks and the generalizability of ZS performance.
-Compared to \mame, \mame$^\dagger$ sacrifices the adaptivity to maintain ZS performance, strikings a balance between seen and unseen classes.
+Compared to \mame, \mame$^\dagger$ sacrifices the adaptivity to maintain ZS performance, striking a balance between seen and unseen classes.
 Therefore, when ZS performance is essential, using \mame$^\dagger$ is the preferred choice.